Written by: Nurudeen Tijani (Wellness and Pain Relief Fitness Coach)

 Chiropractic care can support spine alignment, which is essential for preventing chronic upper back pain and promoting long-term musculoskeletal health.

-The images below illustrates some of the treatment options referenced above, including heat therapy, sport taping, and stretching.
+The images below illustrates some of the non-surgical treatment options referenced above, including heat therapy, sport taping, and stretching.

 Self-myofascial release (SMR) is an effective technique for relieving chronically tight muscles in the upper back, helping to reduce strain, increase mobility, and improve overall upper back function.